erikc2416/LeafLitterMesos/eDNA_ESnT.md

 better explained by the polysaccharide matrix trapping eDNA particles through chemical or physical means.
-Recent work has indicated that natural biofilms can trap and preserve eDNA, acting as passive samplers of eDNA in marine environments,<sup>47</sup> and extracellular DNA is a well-known component of the biofilm polysaccharide matrix.<sup>48</sup>
-Further, in previous experiments within the same mesocosms, Brandão-Dias et al. (Under Review)<sup>49</sup> have found that biofilm preferentially uptakes long eDNA molecules, again pointing to its potential use as a structural component in biofilm matrix.
+Recent work has indicated that natural biofilms can trap and preserve eDNA, acting as passive samplers of eDNA in marine environments,(Rivera et al., 2023) and extracellular DNA is a well-known component of the biofilm polysaccharide matrix.(Whitchurch et al., 2002) Further, in previous experiments within the same mesocosms, Brandão-Dias et al. (Under Review)(Brandão-Dias P.F.P. et al., n.d.) have found that biofilm preferentially uptakes long eDNA molecules, again pointing to its potential use as a structural component in biofilm matrix.
 Future studies that seek to investigate the accumulation rates of eDNA within the biofilm could draw valuable conclusions about the ecology of eDNA under biotic conditions in streams.

 The eDNA removal rates documented in our study were comparable to rates observed in previous studies.
-In the control treatment, eDNA removal was higher (k=2.74 d<sup>-1</sup>) compared to similar control conditions implemented by Snyder et al. 2023 (k=1.1 d<sup>-1</sup>),<sup>28</sup>
-which may be due to the addition of the bare ceramic tiles in our study.
+In the control treatment, eDNA removal was higher (k=2.74 d<sup>-1</sup>) compared to similar control conditions implemented by Snyder et al. 2023 (k=1.1 d<sup>-1</sup>),(Snyder et al., 2023) which may be due to the addition of the bare ceramic tiles in our study.
 In contrast, Snyder et al. (2023) showed higher eDNA removal rates for biofilm-colonized rock substrate (k=10.2 d<sup>-1</sup>) relative to the biofilm-colonized leaves used in this study (High Leaves+Biofilm, k=3.42 d<sup>-1</sup>; Low Leaves+Biofilm, k=3.75 d<sup>-1</sup>).
 In addition, removal rates for uncolonized substrate and uncolonized leaves were more similar (Uncolonized Substrate, k=2.0 d<sup>-1</sup> vs. Low Leaves, k=2.47 d<sup>-1</sup>; High Leaves, k=2.41 d<sup>-1</sup>).
-In general, the effect of biofilm-colonization on eDNA removal was more pronounced for rock substrate (Snyder et al. 2023) than for the leaf litter we studied.
+In general, the effect of biofilm-colonization on eDNA removal was more pronounced for rock substrate (Snyder et al.
+2023) than for the leaf litter we studied.
 This substrate-specific biofilm effect may reflect differences in biofilm constituents, and therefore the structure and function of the biofilms.
-While the primary stages of leaf colonization are dominated by aquatic hyphomycetes (Fungi Imperfecti),<sup>22,50</sup> biofilm assemblages on rocks (the epilithon) tend to be composed of algae and bacteria.<sup>51</sup> Leaf biofilms also tend to have higher endocellulase activity relative to epilithic assemblages, indicating significant differences in enzymatic activity and functional roles between the two biofilm communities.<sup>52</sup> Therefore, differences in the biofilm structure might modify the passive “stickiness” of the polysaccharide matrix, or in case of active removal, different biofilm-building organisms may use different amounts of eDNA to build their biofilm matrix.
+While the primary stages of leaf colonization are dominated by aquatic hyphomycetes (Fungi Imperfecti),(Marks, 2019; Suberkropp and Klug, 1980) biofilm assemblages on rocks (the epilithon) tend to be composed of algae and bacteria.(Barry J. F. Biggs, 1996) Leaf biofilms also tend to have higher endocellulase activity relative to epilithic assemblages, indicating significant differences in enzymatic activity and functional roles between the two biofilm communities.(Tank and Winterbourn, 1996) Therefore, differences in the biofilm structure might modify the passive “stickiness” of the polysaccharide matrix, or in case of active removal, different biofilm-building organisms may use different amounts of eDNA to build their biofilm matrix.
 Overall, biofilm effects on eDNA may relate to differences in the production and dispersal of enzymes that could contribute to eDNA degradation, but this process deserves further study.

 Although we measured an increase in eDNA removal with the addition of biofilm-colonized leaves, crucial differences that would occur in